unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

   src="images/dmartinez_kirtland.jpg"
 %}

- ## New Mexico & the Birth of the Atomic Age
+ ## Birth of the Atomic Age and Urbanization

- New Mexico played a significant role in World War II, by providing secure and remote locations for the creation and detonation of the *Manhattan Project* and enlisting *Navajo Code Talkers*, securing success in the war.
-Propelled by infrastructure and government subsidies, New Mexico saw a new influx of migration changing Martineztown once again.
+ New Mexico played a significant role in World War II, in providing secure and remote locations for the creation and detonation of the *Manhattan Project*.
+Success in winning the war, development of Sandia Laboratories, and new government subsidies propelled not just an influx but a wave of migration.
+Infastructure rapdily expanded Albuquerque's territory and Martineztown recieived a new neighbor in the form of the I25 interstate freeway.
+Albuquerque was truly urbanzied.

 ## Tuberculosis, _The Sisters of Charity of Cincinnati_, and Albuquerque